hamed65kz/ISC-Challenge-Without-Boost/README.md

 Fortunately, you do not need to install vcpkg and its dependencies manually.
 The project includes an automated routine that installs vcpkg and subsequently installs the dependencies listed in the `Dependencies.txt` file located in the root of the project.
 This routine will be triggered when you start configuring the CMake project.

-:warning:The key point is that on Windows, the default triplet is x64-windows, which utilizes the MSVC compiler.
-Consequently, packages are built using MSVC.
-If you switch the CMake generator to MinGW, the installed packages will not be compatible with MinGW, Since MSVC and MinGW utilize different C++ ABIs and link to separate runtime libraries, combining them can lead to linker errors like LNK2019 or undefined references.
-Unfortunately, the current VCPKG automated process does not account for compiler-specific triplets and only installs the platform-specific default triplet.
-Therefore, on Windows, you cannot link packages built with MSVC to executables built with MinGW.

 The Boost.Asio is eliminated but still we need gtest package, so still keep vcpkg section.